emiliecive/PGWanalysis/README.md

-# Overview of different scripts used for PWG WRF data analysis in Iversen et al. (2022)
+# Overview of different scripts used for PGW WRF data analysis and plotting in Iversen et al. (2022)

 ## Scripts to create necessary intermediate files